 - After adding the Fuze integration, you are redirected to a chat with the Fuze bot.
 From here, the bot will get you started with supported commands and other helpful information.

-In the chat bar in a Team channel or individual chat, as soon as you type “@Fuze” a pop up is displayed that prompts you to add Fuze.
-Click add, and the Fuze bot commands are now usable for all users in the channel/chat it was added to.
+In the chat bar in a team channel or individual chat, as soon as you type @Fuze a pop up is displayed, prompting you to add Fuze.
+Click add and the Fuze bot commands are now usable to all users in the channel/chat it was added to.

 Example: Fuze bot added to an individual chat

-Another way to add the Fuze bot integration to a specific Team or chat is to navigate to the Apps menu → Fuze app per the Getting Started instructions.
-Now, you will see a dropdown menu under the Add prompt, which allows you to select a specific Team or chat.
+Another way to add the Fuze bot integration to a specific team or chat is to navigate to the Apps menu → Fuze app per the Getting Started instructions.
+You will see a drop-down menu under the Add prompt, which allows you to select a specific Team or chat.